Chinese Wand Exercise: Biography of Grand Master Bruce L. Johnson

 He caused another sensation in 1966 when he and a friend (who later became his wife) volunteered to spend an unspecified amount of time on an uninhabited Fiji Island with no supplies, only bathing suits and camera equipment.
 Learning too late that the island was far from idyllic limited their stay to 40 days, but caused national publicity.

 Dramatic adventures seemed to follow the elusive Johnson who often found himself at the right place in time to rescue others from extreme danger (over 50 documented at the risk of his own life) including fires, mangled cars, even abusive husbands.

 Johnson rarely spoke of his powers as a mystic.
 Students would sometimes notice supernatural transformations in his appearance as he taught the class.
 He was inclined to believe that Dr. Ch'eng was teaching through him.
 One famous psychic of his day, Peter Hurkos, upon meeting Johnson said, "Who is that beautiful Chinese man coming out of you?"

 Others saw Johnson transform: after a class in Eureka, California, a young student "asked him if he knew that he had become transformed into a Chinese person while he was performing the wand exercises ...
 Did you see it too?..." another classmate added.

-It has also been said that the late Dr. Ch'eng's formidable, otherworldly presence was physically tangible, gentle, even erotic.

 Enthusiasm for Chinese Wand was minimal until a nationwide curiosity in Eastern philosophy erupted in the 1960s, beginning with the Beatles' trip to India and the subsequent publicity.
 Interest in meditation techniques, yoga, martial arts, and other esoteric practices spiked.
 At last, Johnson was able to develop classes.
 Eventually, he self-published a book in 1975.